DisplayLink/evdi/README.md

 For Gnome/Wayland please use upstream EVDI: https://github.com/DisplayLink/evdi

-## Slow screen update rate on AMD/DisplayLink
+## The hack-fix for slow screen update on AMD/DisplayLink screens

-The amdgpu driver uses uncached CPU mapping over DMA-BUF interface to rendered framebuffer.
-Although it is normal for discreet GPU's, it is quite unfortunate for shared memory systems like Ryzen 7 4750U.
-Uncached CPU access caters for very poor framebuffer copy performance in EVDI, which is especially visible on high resolutions screens.
-DMA-BUF interface is a preferred method to share buffer with EVDI and it works quite well on Intel integrated graphics systems.
-Currently upstream EVDI driver avoids this pixel path for AMD systems when running on Gnome/Wayland.

-## Hack-fix on this branch

-In this hack-fix a cached CPU mapping on backing pages is done in EVDI bypassing/ignoring amdgpu driver completely.
-This is NOT a correct way to implement it as amdgpu driver should be responsible for managing its memory.
-Although it seems to work (on APUs), users mileage can vary using this implementation (crashes have been reported).
-This hack fix improves framebuffer copy times significantly.
-When working, it will likely make the system more performant than using upstream EVDI as it avoids additional framebuffer copy by the GPU in the compositor.
+The EVDI driver uses CPU to copy framebuffer.
+In order to make that copy fast the CPU requires cached access to the buffer.
+This is the case for integrated Intel GPU's.
+In case of AMD APU's (e.g. Ryzen 4750U) and most discrete GPU's the access to the framebuffer is uncached.
+Hence the copy is very slow.
+This branch is a hack-fix.
+It ignores AMDGPU driver and provides direct cached CPU access to the framebuffer.
+This is NOT A CORRECT way to implement it as the AMDGPU driver should be responsible for managing its memory.
+Although it seems to work with the latest kernels, users mileage may vary (crashes have been reported).
+It should only be tried on AMD APU's (not discrete GPU's).

+Gnome/Wayland circumvents the problem described above by commanding the GPU to perform additional copy of the framebuffer which is then fed into EVDI.
+That buffer is cached and can be copied without hassle by EVDI.
+There are however two framebuffer copies instead of one which can affect performance.
+X11 does not implement such a work-around.

 ## How to use it.
 (make sure you know how to revert it in case it does not work)